GoogleCloudPlatform/df-ml-anomaly-detection/README.md

 To protect any sensitive data in the log,  you can use Cloud DLP to inspect, de-identify before data is stored in BigQuery.
 This is an optional integration in our reference architecture.
 To enable, please follow the steps below:

 *  Update the JSON file at scripts/deid_imeer_number.json to add the de-identification transformation applicable for your use case.
 Screen shot below used a crypto based  deterministic transformation to de-identify IMSI number.
-To understand how DLP transformation can be used plaease refer to this [guide](https://cloud.google.com/solutions/de-identification-re-identification-pii-using-cloud-dlp).
+To understand how DLP transformation can be used, please refer to this [guide](https://cloud.google.com/solutions/de-identification-re-identification-pii-using-cloud-dlp).

 ```
 {